 Catherine I. Seibel is an associate in the Intellectual Property Department who focuses her practice on matters involving copyright and trademark law and related topics such as right of publicity, licensing, and contract disputes.
-Catie represents a wide range of clients in across various industries such as media, pharmaceutical, fashion, and automotive.
-She advises clients on protecting their intellectual property and key brands and has litigated matters at all stages, from evaluating a claim all the way to post-trial briefing.
-Catie drafts agreements, pleadings, discovery requests and responses, briefs, memoranda, and motions.
-She has assisted in numerous depositions, and has prepared witnesses and experts for trial.
-Catie has handled matters in federal and state court, in the United States Trademark Trial and Appeal Board, and in international arbitration.
+Catie represents a wide range of clients across various industries such as media, pharmaceutical, fashion, and automotive.
+She advises clients on protecting their intellectual property and has litigated matters at all stages, from pre-litigation evaluation of a case, to high-stakes trials and appeals.
+Catie drafts pleadings, briefs and motions, navigates complex discovery, and has prepared and examined experts and witnesses for deposition and trial.
+Catie has represented clients in federal and state court, in the United States Trademark Trial and Appeal Board, and in international arbitration.
 She is also a co-leader of the firm's Ballard Women business resource group.

 Catie prides herself in serving the community though her pro bono practice in a wide range of areas.
 Recently, she successfully assisted a pro bono client in obtaining a federal trademark registration, and she worked with a local non-profit to assist clients in applying for U.S. citizenship.
-She has worked on clemency matters, assisted transgender individuals in the name change process.
-Recently, she has represented a local artist in a breach of contract action through the Volunteer Lawyers for the Arts.
+She has worked on clemency matters, assisted transgender individuals in the name change process, and represented a local artist in a breach of contract action through the Volunteer Lawyers for the Arts.

 New York University School of Law (J.D.
 2016)

 Senior Editor, Journal of Intellectual Property and Entertainment Law

 Franklin & Marshall College (B.A., summa cum laude, 2013)